jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 **Policy on dangerous dams**

-### 161 Regional authority must adopt policy on dangerous dams
+### 161 Regional authority must adopt policy on dangerous dams, earthquake-prone dams, and flood-prone dams
-(1) A regional authority must, within 18 months after the commencement of this Part, adopt a policy on dangerous dams within its district.
+(1) A regional authority must, within 18 months after the commencement of this Part, adopt a policy on dangerous dams , earthquake-prone dams, and flood-prone dams within its region.
 (2) The policy must state—
   (a) the approach that the regional authority will take in performing its functions under this Part; and (b) the regional authority's priorities in performing those functions; and